Skip to content

 Alert Storm Amplification

 Teams deploy ML-based anomaly detection, expecting reduced alert volume.
 Instead, the model fires on normal operational variance: Monday morning traffic spikes, CI/CD deployments, and scheduled jobs.
-A recurring challenge in ML-based anomaly detection is that teams discover after deployment that their training data contains no actual failure events because production systems were stable during the collection window.
+A recurring challenge is that teams discover after deployment that their training data contains no actual failure events because production systems were stable during the collection window.
 This forces teams to artificially induce failures to generate training data, a sequencing problem that the AWS ML blog notes is one reason managed anomaly detection services automatically handle algorithm selection based on observed data characteristics.
-This is more common than most teams anticipate.

 The fix: annotate training data with operational context before training.
 Run new anomaly detection in shadow mode for two to four weeks before replacing incumbent alerting, a staged rollout approach consistent with Amazon Lookout for Metrics guidance on validating ML model behavior against live production traffic before cutover.
 Implement a deterministic suppression layer for known operational events before ML scoring.
-The shadow mode phase is non-negotiable; skipping it is how teams end up with alert storms worse than what they started with.
+Skipping the shadow mode phase is how teams end up with alert storms worse than what they started with.

 The Observability Paradox

 Teams instrument at the infrastructure layer rather than the semantic quality layer.
 The system reports "tool call succeeded, 200 OK," while the actual agent output was wrong or hallucinated.
-Traditional APM primarily focuses on application performance, availability, and transaction metrics rather than on validating the correctness of output.
+Traditional APM primarily focuses on application performance, availability, and transaction metrics rather than on validating output correctness.
 In AI systems, process success and output correctness are decoupled.

 The fix: add output quality scoring as a first-class operational metric.
-Define separate SLOs for "system health" and "output quality".
-A hallucination in an orchestrator agent can corrupt the shared state contract and cascade incorrect decisions through every downstream agent, which is precisely why tracking output quality as a distinct operational signal is non-negotiable in multi-agent deployments.
+Define separate SLOs for "system health" and "output quality."
+A hallucination in an orchestrator agent can corrupt the shared state contract and cascade incorrect decisions through every downstream agent.

 Over-Aggressive Optimization Without Policy Gates